ashuttl/MADE-website/about.md

     </div>
   </div>

-  <p>— in and around greater Portland, Lewiston and Auburn, Augusta, Bangor, the coast and islands, and all around the state (and including once and/or future Mainers, and Mainers at heart 🌲).</p>
+  <p>— in and around greater Portland, Lewiston and Auburn, Biddeford and Saco, Augusta, Bangor, the coast and islands, and all around the state (and including once and/or future Mainers, and Mainers at heart 🌲).</p>
 </div>

 ---